Flowers (Pacific Avenue album): Production

 The first single, "Easy Love" was produced by Jack Nigro, while Chris Collins, who produced the band's April 2022 single "Give it up for yourself", produced the rest of the album.
 Recording took place at five studios, but most of it was done "the music farm", in the hinterland of Byron Bay.

-Release

-Flowers was released on 5 May 2023 and peaked at number 3 on the ARIA Charts.
-A deluxe edition was released on 15 December 2023, featuring five extra tracks.

 Reception

-Critical reception

 Simon Coffey from 13th Floor called Flowers "a fun album, full of energy, hooks and good quality indie Aussie rock".

 Tabitha Wilson from New Sounds felt that "Flowers, for a debut album, is a very impressive piece of work.
 It is repetitive at times, and it is evident that Pacific Avenue are still discovering their own sound, but that is to be expected – and they definitely have a promising future ahead of them."

 Triple J said the group "have produced a sun soaked, rock 'n' roll record that seamlessly mixes new ideas with classic sounds, delivering a record that feels instantly memorable, uplifting and joyous."